What Is Email Security?

 Business Email Compromise (BEC) scams deceive people into believing they're interacting with a trusted sender.
 The right solution must detect and prevent these BEC tactics by learning sender-receiver behavior to identify suspicious emails by continuously scanning for indicators of compromise.

-A Secure Email Gateway is an email security solution that monitors emails coming into and out of an organization before they reach an email inbox to protect from malicious content including spam, viruses, phishing, and malware.
+A Secure Gateways are email security solutions that monitor emails coming into and out of an organization before they reach an email inbox to protect from malicious content including spam, viruses, phishing, and malware.